-Dr. Aundrea Matthews is the President of the Buffalo Soldiers Association of West Point, Inc. She is a Buffalo Soldier descendant.
-Aundrea received her PhD at Rice University, a Bachelor of Science in Criminal Justice and Masters of Liberal Arts from Texas Christian University (TCU), and a Masters of Theological Studies from Brite Divinity School in Fort Worth, Texas.
+Dr. Aundrea Matthews is a Buffalo Soldier descendant.
+Aundrea received her PhD at Rice University, a Bachelor of Science in Criminal Justice and Master of Liberal Arts from Texas Christian University (TCU), and a Master of Theological Studies from Brite Divinity School in Fort Worth, Texas.
 While at Brite, she received the 2007 Emerging Black Church Studies Scholar Award, and helped raise funds to establish the Black Church Studies program at Brite.
 She also participated in two study abroad programs, one in Ghana, and the other in Egypt.